haoxuhao/haoxuhao.github.io/other/markdown pagegs/index.md

 ## Intro

 Hi, I am **Hao Xu**.
 A master student studies at Southeast University, Nanjing China.
 I am interested in Machine Learning, Evolutionary Optimization, and Parallel Computing.
 Deeply fascinated by the charm of computing.
 Happy to see you.
+The chinise resume can be found [here](other/resume/Resume.html).
 ## Experience

 ### Crowd estimation